jkohjk/wow/README.md

 	- only the first realm of each group will be used. others are for display only.
 3. itemids: provide a list of itemids to be matched against, and the text to be displayed.
 4. bonusids: provide a list of bonusids to be matched against, and the extra text to be displayed.
-	- requireBonus: if true, bonusids have to match to display the item, otherwise it will just be used for extra text to be displayed.
+	- bonusRequirement: 0 = bonus not required to exist or match.
+1 = bonus must match only if it exists.
+2 = bonus must exist and match
 5. modifierValues: provide a list of modifier types and values to be matched against.
-	- requireModifier: if true, modifier types and values have to match to display the item, otherwise it will just be used for extra text to be displayed.
 	- modifiers: extra text to display for modifier types.
+	- modifierRequirement: 0 = modifier not required to exist or match.
+1 = modifier must match only if it exists.
+2 = modifier must exist and match